-Processing techniques for venetian glass jewelry
+Processing techniques for Venetian glass jewelry

 When we talk about decoration, we mean enamel decoration.
-This particular type of Islamic-Byzantine art was spread in Venice in 1200s.
+This particular type of Islamic-Byzantine art was spread in Venice in the 1200s.
 It is about applications that use the same material of the object on which they are applied.
 The baking in the oven makes the decoration as an integral part of the composition.

 Over time we have experienced two types of incisions: the wheel rotina and the diamond point engraving.
 The wheel rotina produces a bas-relief effect, therefore, it is more pronounced and comes from the work of a small metal wheel.
 The diamond point engraving, the oldest one, is made by cutting the glass slightly with a diamond point.

 The mirror technique was based on a blown cylinder which allowed to obtain a sheet processed by mirror makers who provided to include a tin plate later replaced by a silver one.
 The mirror was then enhanced with frames of wood or glass.
-Venetian mirrors had a great success in the baroque period and were exported to all European courts.
+Venetian mirrors had great success in the baroque period and were exported to all European courts.

 The glass beads:

-There are various types of pearls: the “conterie” obtained by sectioning the hollow rods pulled in the furnace; the “sommersa beads” overlay of two different coloured glass layers, and often including gold or silver leaf; the “millefiori beads” enriched with sections of millefiori rods embedded in two central nucleus; the “beads decorated with vette” are fine glass threads obtained by pulling hot rods of coloured glass or avventurina.
+There are various types of pearls: the “conterie” obtained by sectioning the hollow rods pulled in the furnace; the “sommersa beads” overlay of two different colored glass layers, and often including gold or silver leaf; the “millefiori beads” enriched with sections of millefiori rods embedded in two central nucleus; the “beads decorated with vette” are fine glass threads obtained by pulling hot rods of colored glass or aventurine.
 Pearls can be of various shapes, they are grinded or cutted to obtain sharp edges.
 The finished objects is then immersed into acid which melts the tin metal tube on the inside without hurting the bead.
 These centuries-old processes are entrusted to the capable hands of the “perlere” a trade exclusively performed by women.